h11nry/Self_Repository/CLang/README.md

 Video could be accessed by: https://www.youtube.com/watch?v=xND0t1pr3KY&list=LL

-Currently no planning to make it public.
+~Currently no planning to make it public.
-Just for codes transmission easily.
+Just for codes transmission easily.~

+Making it public for others to learn.
+Enjoy

 :))